Monarchy of Australia: Parliament

 Capital Hill illuminated in purple to mark Elizabeth II's Platinum Jubilee, 2022.
 The meeting place for the Parliament of Australia was opened by the Queen in 1988.

 Parliament consists of the sovereign, the Senate and the House of Representatives.
-Their authority in the House of Representatives is represented by the Mace of the House (which also represents the authority of the house itself and its Speaker).
+The monarch's authority in the House of Representatives is represented by the Mace of the House, which also represents the authority of the house itself and its Speaker.
 However, neither the sovereign nor the governor-general participate in the legislative process save for the granting of royal assent.
 Further, the constitution outlines that the governor-general alone is responsible for summoning, proroguing, and dissolving the federal parliament.

-All federal, state and territory legislation, except those in the Australian Capital Territory (ACT), are enacted only with the granting of royal assent, done by the monarch, governor-general, relevant state governor, or administrator in the case of the Northern Territory (NT).
+All federal, state and territorial legislation, except those in the Australian Capital Territory (ACT), are enacted only with the granting of royal assent, done by the monarch, governor-general, relevant state governor, or administrator in the case of the Northern Territory (NT).
 This is done in the federal context by the governor-general signing two copies of the bill.
 If the law is one in which takes effect on proclamation, the governor-general will also make this proclamation to which the Great Seal of Australia is then affixed in authentication of the corresponding letters patent.
 The governor-general may reserve a bill for the King's (or Queen's) pleasure; that is, withhold their consent to the bill and present it to the sovereign for their personal decision.
 Under the constitution, the sovereign also has the power to disallow a bill within one year of the governor-general having granted royal assent.
 The purpose of this section was originally to allow the UK government to supervise the workings of the Commonwealth parliament, as this power would only be exercised by the monarch as advised by their British ministers.
 The power was never actually used and it is very unlikely that it will be used in the future.
 However, the monarch did on occasion refuse (or indicated they would refuse) assent to bills passed by state parliaments, the last time being in 1980 when British officials indicated they would advise the Queen to refuse assent for a New South Wales bill that attempted to unilaterally remove the involvement of British ministers in the appointment of the governor.